gagandeepreddy1/Portfolio/README.md

 ## Strengths

-- **Cloud-Native Architecture:** Expert in designing hybrid and multi-cloud solutions using AWS, GCP, and Azure to optimize performance and cost.
+- **Cloud-Native Architecture:** Deep background in serverless development and multi-cloud infrastructure across AWS, GCP, and Azure.
-- **Technical Leadership:** Experienced in mentoring engineering teams, establishing code standards, and driving best practices in clean architecture.
-- **GenAI Innovation:** Skilled in integrating Large Language Models (LLMs) and Vector Databases into enterprise workflows to automate complex decision-making.
+- **GenAI Innovation:** Passionate about integrating Large Language Models (LLMs) and Vector Databases into enterprise workflows.
-- **Performance Engineering:** Proven ability to handle high-concurrency systems, optimize API throughput, and reduce deployment latency.
+- **Technical Leadership:** Experienced in cross-team collaboration, code reviews, and guiding engineering best practices in Agile environments.

 ## Connect with me